PlasticSCM/UEPlasticPlugin/README.md

  - Toggle verbose logs from the Source Control settings UI
  - Run 'cm' CLI commands directly from the Unreal Editor Console, Blueprints of C++ code.
  - Use custom icons on UE5.1 for files locally Changed (not checked-out), locally Deleted, Conflicted and Ignored
+ - Support Plastic SCM **SetFilesAsReadOnly** option from the client.conf to work like Perforce with read-only flags on files not checked-out
  - Windows only

 ### Feature Requests